N.J. Supreme Court: There May Be Acceptable Circumstances To Leave Kids Alone In Car

 Aug 21, 2015 (As reported by CBS New York)

-A decision from New Jersey’s highest court might come as a surprise to many people.
+Trenton, N.J. – A decision from New Jersey’s highest court might come as a surprise for many people.

 Leaving your children alone in a car is not necessarily a crime.